-Chakinzushi is another stuffed sushi, but instead of marinated tofu pouch, it’s paper thin egg wrap to form a shape of lucky pouch/pot instead.
+Chakinzushi is another stuffed sushi, but instead of a marinated tofu pouch, it’s paper-thin egg wrap to form a shape of a lucky pouch/pot instead.
 A string of scallion often used to tie the pouch to represent good fortune.
-Also while inari is more or less an at-home-sushi kind of thing, Chakinzushi is served at festival and special occasion due to its decorative presentation and lucky symbolism(tying, wrapping, etc.).
+Also while inari is more or less an at-home-sushi kind of thing, Chakinzushi is served at festivals and special occasions due to its decorative presentation and lucky symbolism(tying, wrapping, etc.).

-Similar to Chakinzushi, Hamagari sushi is where the omelette folded into quarter and stuffed with sushi rice and various topping ingredients(i.e. sesame, salmon roe, bonito flaked, etc.).
-It’s resembling a yellow clam shell, hence the Hamagari name.
+Similar to Chakinzushi, Hamagari sushi is where the omelet folded into a quarter and stuffed with sushi rice and various topping ingredients(i.e. sesame, salmon roe, bonito flake, etc.).
+It’s resembling a yellow clamshell, hence the Hamagari name.

 Alright, let’s get on to another stuffing.
 Sugata sushi is vinegared sushi rice stuffed in the whole fish.
 The whole fish is actually cured/coo so that it is edible.
-Main types of fishes used are mackerl, crucian carp, salmon, butter fish, trout, sweet fish, etc. Many regions in Japan employed this type of sushi as their traditional symbol though.
-A few restaurant in the US also served Sugatazushi, though the fishes used are quite limited.
+The main types of fishes used are mackerel, crucian carp, salmon, butterfish, trout, sweet fish, etc. Many regions in Japan employed this type of sushi as their traditional symbol though.
+A few restaurants in the US also served Sugatazushi, though the fishes used are quite limited.

-Oshizushi is same as pressed sushi; that is any sushi rice with topping compressed in a rectangular mold would classified under this type.
+Oshizushi is the same as pressed sushi; that is any sushi rice with topping compressed in a rectangular mold would classify under this type.
 Traditional Oshizushi is prepared in an oshiwaku, with only sushi rice and cooked fish such as mackerel and aji.
-As time progressed, there are now a lot more variety of Oshizushi with include but not limit to:
+As time progressed, there are now a lot more varieties of Oshizushi which include but not limited to: